sevenseasofbri/tp/docs/UserGuide.md

 ![Command](diagrams/CommandUserDiagram.png)

 The diagram above shows the hierarchy of the types of commands in the application.
-[If you are looking for the summary of commands, it can be found at the end of this guide](#9-command-summary).
+[If you are looking for the summary of commands used within the CLI app, it can be found at the end of this guide](#9-command-summary).
 In this **User Guide**, you can find the following sections listed below:

 * [General Commands](#5-general-commands)
 * [Circuit Action Commands](#6-circuit-action-commands)
 * [Boolean Action Commands](#7-boolean-action-commands)

+General commands are commands which are not specific to features available using the action commands.

 Action commands are split into **two categories** - they may use the same *syntax* for some commands, but the application will continuously track the current `template` that is being worked on and automatically use the correct command to execute.
 Thus, if there is no current `template`, then the other commands used will not be available to run.